Steven J. Cooke: Notable awards and honours

 In 2005, Cooke received the Award of Excellence from the Fisheries Management Section of the American Fisheries Society (AFS) jointly with Drs.
 Scott Hinch, Tony Farrell and Mike Healey.
 In 2008 he received the FSBI Medal from the Fisheries Society of the British Isles.
 In 2009 he jointly won the Distinguished Service Award from AFS.
 In 2013, he was selected as the J.C.
 Stevenson Lecturer for the Canadian Conference for Fisheries Research and the same year received the Roderick Haig-Brown Award from the Canadian Wildlife Federation.
 In 2015, Cooke was named an NSERC E.W.R.
 Steacie Memorial Fellow.
 Cooke is also a "Research Fellow" for Bonefish and Tarpon Trust.
-In 2015 Cooke was elected into the Royal Society of Canada's College of New Scholars, Artists, and Scientists and serves as the Secretary and member of the RSC's Council (2017-2019).
+In 2015 Cooke was elected into the Royal Society of Canada's College of New Scholars, Artists, and Scientists and served as the Secretary and member of the RSC's Council (2017-2019).
 In 2017 Cooke became a Fellow of the Royal Canadian Geographical Society and in 2018 he was elected as a Fellow of the American Fisheries Society.
 In 2018 he was named the TD Walter Bean Visiting Professor in the Environment at the University of Waterloo.
 In 2019 he was named the Robin Welcomme Fellow in Inland Fisheries at Michigan State University.
+Cooke was elected as a Fellow of the Royal Society of Canada in 2022.
+In 2021 he received the Marsh Award for Marine and Freshwater Conservation from the Zoological Society of London and in 2024 received the Conservation Award from the International Game Fish Association.